Spring pet checkups: What you need to know!

-The veterinarian may also want to assess your animal’s overall health such as body condition.
-It’s also a great opportunity to mention any behavior your furry family members has exhibited that you have questions about.
+The veterinarian may also want to assess your animal’s overall health, such as body condition.
+It’s also a great opportunity to mention any behavior your furry family member has exhibited that you have questions about.
 This could be a change in activity level, decreased alertness, persistent scratching of a body part – anything that may be unusual for your animal.

 Vaccinations are the key to prevention

 If your animal will be exposed to other animals on a regular basis (such as in a dog park or boarding kennel), you may want to consider additional preventative vaccinations or flea control.